braid-org/braid-spec/README.md

 ### Linked JSON — [`draft-xx-httpbis-linked-json-00.txt`](https://github.com/braid-work/braid-spec/blob/master/draft-xx-httpbis-linked-json-00.txt)

 Linked JSON is an extension to JSON that defines a new datatype: a "Link".
-This allows JSON objects to compose across websites.
+Allows JSON objects to compose across websites.
+Supports transclusion.

 ## Contributing